 I went back to try the Yakisoba on a Sunday afternoon.
 I ordered the Scottish Salmon nigiri as a starter, which was just delicious.
 The rice fell apart a little too much, but the fish was perfect.

 The server then brought out my Yakisoba and thanked me for my patience.
 I told her there was no patience needed because I had only ordered it minutes ago.
 The kitchen was super quick.
 I really liked the flavor of the Yakisoba.
-It had a basic sweetness to it that I liked, and the light vegetables added to it were great – cabbage and some scallions. ordered the chicken and debated adding shrimp for a second, but decided to just stick with chicken.
+It had a basic sweetness to it that I liked, and the light vegetables added to it were great – cabbage and some scallions.
+I ordered the chicken yakisoba and debated adding shrimp for a second, but decided to just stick with chicken.
 It was a nice choice.

 I also ordered the Sunshine Roll again and the Volcano Roll.
 They were out of the seafood mayo topping for the Volcano Roll, so the server suggested another roll that was similar called the Firecracker Roll, which features spicy tuna, cucumber, avocado, crab stick that is deep fried and then topped with shrimp tempura, habanero and scallops.
 Once I figured out what was making it so spicy (habanero) and removed it, I enjoyed the roll much more.
 I ended up taking half of everything and another Sunshine Roll home as leftovers.